open-craft/cohort-manager/README.rst

 Project details
 ---------------
-The development was funded by Centrale Lille for an I-SITE Université Lille Nord-Europe project.
+The development was funded by Centrale Lille for an I-SITE Université Lille Nord-Europe project: https://mooc.gestiondeprojet.pm (MOOC GdP)

 License
 -------